 Touch down in the beautiful city of Hanoi, with its old-world Vietnamese culture mixed with colonial influences.
 Relax and enjoy the sights as your guide whisks you from the airport and through the colorful streets to your luxury hotel.
 We recommend the stunning and award-winning Sofitel Legend Metropole, where you’ll bed down in sumptuous French-inspired luxury before your big adventure.

 After a refreshing sleep and a delicious early breakfast, embark upon the first leg of your journey.
 Hop in your awaiting car and set out on the scenic eight-hour road trip north.
 Along the way, stop off in the charming town of Tuyen Quang for a traditional Vietnamese lunch at a local restaurant.
-Pay a visit to the Tan Trao Historical Relic which includes Tan Trao Communal House, Hong Thai Communal House and the Tan Trao banyan tree, before arriving in Ha Giang, where you’ll check in at the clean and modern Cao Nguyen Hotel.
+Pay a visit to the Tan Trao Historical Relic which includes Tan Trao Communal House, Hong Thai Communal House and the Tan Trao banyan tree, before arriving in Ha Giang, where you’ll check in to a comfortable hotel.

 Get your first look at the stunning scenery of Ha Giang province with a view of Heaven’s Gate and Fairy Mountain at Dong Van.
 Next, explore the Vuong Family Mansion, a dynastical house exhibiting traditional architectural features.
 In the afternoon, take in the bustling Quyet Tien Market, the center of trade for local minority groups, and visit an authentic house of the Lolo people - whose numbers are fast dwindling - in Sung La.
 Finally, after a busy day, rest for the night at the Lam Tung Hotel in Dong Van.